omznc/slashy/README.md

 ## License

 This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html), so you can do a lot of things with it, as long as your code is open-source as well.
 Would be cool of you to link back to this project, but it's not required.

-This was built using some code from [LiveLaunch](https://github.com/juststephen/LiveLaunch), which is licensed under the same license.

 ## Notes
 You might notice a python branch.
 That's the old version of this bot and it's no longer maintained.
 I'm keeping it there for archival purposes.